 Next we popped out for a look around La Linea, the cunning plan being that since The Chef had forgotten her email password and therefore couldn't use my Mi-Fi (her iPad remembers it) she would take it out with her and we'd pop in to MacDonald's for a coffee and use their free Wi-Fi connection.

 Now La Linea cannot be described as pretty, I took photographs of the entrance to it, the bit that faces Gibraltar.
 But it's all show.
-Beyond that the place is a shithole and gives some idea of what Gibraltar would look like if the Spanish did get their hands on it.
+Beyond that the place is a bit of a shithole and gives some idea of what Gibraltar would look like if the Spanish did get their hands on it.